 Self catering.
-Well equipped with a gas stove, microwave oven, large commercial fridge, freezer, urn, toasters, teapots, boilers, baking trays, cooking utensils, crockery and cutlery.
+The kitchen is well equipped with gas stove & oven, microwave oven, large commercial fridge, deep freezer, urn, dishwasher, teapots, boilers, baking trays, cooking utensils, crockery and cutlery.
+We do not provide electrical appliances other than toasters.
+There is also an outdoor gas barbecue with several tables and seats just outside the kitchen.

 Items to bring: